Doğubayazıt: Politics

 In the local elections in March 2019, Yıldız Acar was elected Mayor of the Peoples' Democratic Party (HDP).

 Sports

 The Doğubayazıtspor football club plays in the lower divisions of the Turkish football league.
 It played in the Turkish Third League for three seasons.

 Geography

+Doğubeyazıt district center stays in the south of the Aras Mountains.
 The town of Doğubayazıt is a settlement with a long history.
 It lies 15 km southwest of Mount Ararat, 93 km east of the city of Ağrı and 35 km from the Iranian border.
-The town stands on a plain surrounded by some of Turkey's highest peaks including: Ararat (5,137m), Little Ararat (3,896m), Tendürek Dağı (3,533m), Kaletepe (3,196m) Arıdağı (2,934m) and Göllertepe (2,643m).
-Kizil Mountain at 2,730m is two kilometers east of the town.
-The climate on the plain is hot and dry in summer, cold and dry in winter.
+The town stands on a plain surrounded by some of Turkey's highest peaks including: Ararat (5,137 m), Little Ararat (3,896 m), Tendürek Dağı (3,533 m), Kaletepe (3,196 m) Arıdağı (2,934 m) and Göllertepe (2,643 m).
+Kizil Mountain at 2,730 m is two kilometers east of the town.

+Climate

+The climate on the plain is hot and dry in summer, cold and somewhat snowy in the winter; it is classified as a humid continental climate (Köppen: Dfa), transitioning to a cold semi-arid climate (Köppen: BSk).